squidfunk/mike/README.md

 of freedom in how versions are deployed and served.
 All `mike` commands stay the same.
 Limitations:

-1. No theme support besides Zensical's default theme.
-2. Installation must happen from GitHub – this fork won't be published on PyPI.
+1. Installation must happen from GitHub – this fork won't be published on PyPI.
-3. This fork is based on mike 2.2.0 - we only intend to provide bug fixes.
+2. This fork is based on mike 2.2.0 - we provide bug fixes, but no new features.

 ## Installation